 Review our three-part online seminar series “Work of Arthroscopy” for guidance on optimizing the procedure for positive patient outcomes.

 The following practices do not constitute medical advice, and patients should be assessed according to their unique circumstances.

 Session 1: Why Staged Treatment of Cartilage is Right for Your Patient?

 Get an intro to MACI knee cartilage repair hosted by Dr. Paul Caldwell.
 It will cover:

-- Insight into the MACI process and its benefits
+- Insight into the MACI process and its potential benefits

 - Information on the MACI insurance approval process

-- A profile of the patient who should consider MACI knee cartilage repair
+- A profile of the patient who may consider MACI knee cartilage repair